coralogix/telemetry-shippers/otel-ecs-fargate/README.md

-# ADOT (OTEL) ECS Fargate container
+# OTEL ECS Fargate container

+### Note: Previous versions of this integration used an ADOT (AWS Distribution for OpenTelemetry) collector image.
+If you are upgrading an existing deployment, make sure you upgrade both the configuration and the task definition.

 The OpenTelemetry collector offers a vendor-agnostic implementation of how to receive, process and export telemetry data.

 In this document, we'll explain how to add the OTEL collector as a sidecar agent to your ECS Task Definitions.
-We use an AWS customized OpenTelemetry image called AWS Distro for OpenTelemetry (ADOT), as it has several features that allow for more convenient management of the configuration.
-We also have an example cloudformation template for review [here](https://github.com/coralogix/cloudformation-coralogix-aws/tree/master/aws-integrations/ecs-fargate)
+We use the standard Opentelemetry Collector Contrib distribution but leverage the envprovider to generate the configuration from an AWS SSM Parameter Store.
+There is an example cloudformation template for review [here](https://github.com/coralogix/cloudformation-coralogix-aws/tree/master/aws-integrations/ecs-fargate)

-The ADOT image, [maintained here by AWS](https://github.com/aws-observability/aws-otel-collector), allows for loading of the OpenTelemetry configuration via Systems Manager Parameter Stores.
+The envprovider is used for loading of the OpenTelemetry configuration via Systems Manager Parameter Stores.
 This makes adjusting your configuration more convenient and more dynamic than baking a static configuration into your container image.

 Our config.yaml file includes a standard configuration that'll ensure proper ingestion by our backend.
 Make sure to create this parameter store in the same region as your ECS cluster.
 We've included a sample cloudformation template to deploy this parameter store to simplify this process.